Japanese battleship Kongō: 1935–1941: Fast battleship

 On 1 June 1935, Kongō was dry-docked at Yokosuka Naval Arsenal in preparation for upgrades that would enable her to escort Japan's growing fleet of aircraft carriers.
 Her stern was lengthened by 26 ft to improve her fineness ratio and her 16 older boilers were removed and then replaced with 11 oil-fired Kampon Boilers and newer geared turbines.
 In addition, her bridge was completely reconstructed according to Japan's pagoda mast style of forward superstructure, and catapults were added to support three Nakajima E8N or Kawanishi E7K reconnaissance and spotter floatplanes.

 Kongō's armor was also extensively upgraded.
 Her main belt was strengthened to a uniform thickness of eight inches (up from varying thicknesses of six to eight inches), and also diagonal bulkheads of depths ranging from 5 to 8 in were added to reinforce the main armored belt.
 The turret armor was strengthened to 10 in, while 4 in were added to portions of the deck armor.
 Kongō's ammunition magazine protection was also strengthened to 4.0 in.
 This reconstruction was finished on 8 January 1937.
 Capable of greater than 30 knots, despite the significant increase in her hull displacement, Kongō was now reclassified as a fast battleship.
+Despite this reclassification, however, Kongō could still very much be considered a battlecruiser in nature.
+Kongō still only carried an 8-inch (203 mm) belt, 9-inch (229 mm) barbettes, and 10-inch (254 mm) turret armor, none of which were enough to stop even her own 14-inch (356 mm) guns.

 In February 1937, Kongō was assigned to the Sasebo Naval District, and in December she was placed under the command of Takeo Kurita in the Third Battleship Division.
 In April 1938, two float planes from Kongō bombed the Chinese city of Fuzhou during the Second Sino-Japanese War.
 Throughout 1938 and 1939, Kongō steamed off the Chinese coast in support of Japanese Army operations during the war.
 In November 1939, Captain Raizo Tanaka assumed command of Kongō.
 From November 1940 to April 1941, additional armor was added to Kongō's armament barbettes and ammunition tubes, while ventilation and firefighting equipment was also improved.
 In August 1941, she was assigned to the Third Battleship Division under the command of Vice Admiral Gunichi Mikawa alongside her fully modified sister warships Hiei, Kirishima and the Haruna.